Agasaworkshop/Agasa_CNC_PCB/README.md

 I shall not be held liable for any injury, damage, loss, or legal issues resulting from the use or misuse of this project.

 ## Extra
-This machine operates on two sizes of boards, which are 5x7 and 10x7.
+- This machine operates on two sizes of boards, which are 5x7 and 10x7.
 [I've made a little jig to score and snap the boards](https://www.printables.com/model/1377196-107-pcb-splitter), it works well with FR1, not too well with FR4 (it isn't impossible tho)
+- I did attempt some backlash compensation with disappointing results, the current code still has the remains of that (but the parameters are set to 0)